-Securing Customer Data: Tips for Small Businesses
+Securing Your Customer Data: 9 Tips for Small Businesses

 Are you keeping your customer information as secure as possible?
 If your answer is “I’m not sure,” it’s time make this a priority.
 After all, a data breach is not something you want to reckon with.
-Here are some steps you can take to make sure you’re keeping all your data safe.

 Know your data.